Solar Panel Cost Guide in Mineola, TX (Jan 2023)

 Solar Equipment

 System size, which is measured in kilowatts, is one of the largest factors that influences the overall cost of going solar.
-That's why it's a priority to accurately assess the size of the solar energy system needed for your home by figuring out your typical energy use.
-The brand and type of equipment you want for your solar system can raise or lower the price quite significantly.
-If you prefer a trusted brand name like Tesla or SunPower, these are often more expensive than other brands.
+For that reason, it's a priority to accurately assess the size of the solar energy system needed for your home by figuring out your average energy use.
+The brand and kind of equipment you choose for your solar system can raise or lower the price quite significantly.
+If you prefer a brand name like Tesla or SunPower, these often have a higher price tag than other brands.
 Efficiency also matters.
-Whether you're opting for high efficiency because you have limited roof space or just want maximum energy production, you can expect a higher equipment cost, but this can typically lead to greater savings over time.
-Also, if you want additional equipment like an electric vehicle charger or solar batteries, this will also raise the cost.
+Whether you're opting for high efficiency because you have limited roof space or just want maximum energy production, you will be looking at a higher equipment cost, but this can typically lead to greater savings over time.
+Plus, if you want extra equipment like an electric vehicle charger or solar batteries, this will also increase the cost.

 Solar Financing Terms